intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 with at least one of these points.

-A cryptographic principle of a "zero knowledge proof" (ZKP) may help here.
+A cryptographic principle of a "zero knowledge proof" (ZKP) may help here {{GRUBBS}}.
 A ZKP allows a third party to verify that a statement is true, without revealing what the statement actually is.
 Applying this to network traffic has allowed a middle box to verify that traffic to a web server is actually compliant with a policy without revealing the